How To Get a Job in Germany as an Indian?

 • You found a job in Germany which matches your qualifications.

-In this case, you can obtain a residence permit that allows you to work if the federal employment agency (Bundesagentur fĂĽr Arbeit) has approved it.
-You are not responsible for this; German officials will take care of it.
+In this case, you can obtain a residence permit that allows you to work if the federal employment agency (Bundesagentur für Arbeit) has approved it.
+You are not responsible; German officials will take care of this.

-After arrival in Germany, you will receive further assistance from the immigration office or the Welcome Center at your place of residence.
+After arrival in Germany, you will receive further assistance from the immigration office or the Welcome Center at your residence.

 Job Seeker Visa